-For more than fifteen years we have created a unique and compelling environment for children at Free Spirit Nature Camp, the summer daycamp that we own and direct.
+For nearly twenty years we have created a unique and compelling environment for children at Free Spirit Nature Camp, the summer daycamp that we own and direct.
 The camp continues to offer exciting learning opportunities for children each summer.
 We have observed the process of true discovery that develops when a learner is interested and curious about what they are doing.
 We have seen the mastery of skills that occurs when children are genuinely engaged in activities.
 We have often discussed what this might look like in a year-long program.

 In the fall of 2007 we created Watershed Learning Center to offer our special style of children’s programming year round.
 The Watershed Learning Center started as a half day preschool for young children.
 The program occupied three rooms in our centuries old farmhouse.
 Proximity to fields, creek, pond and forest enabled us to learn outdoors constantly.
 We also focused on hand-on activities, and a curriculum designed around “centers”.
 We offered the students choices about which centers to visit.
 We designed ways to manage each student’s learning, challenging and supplementing skills where needed.
 As our students moved through the earliest elementary levels we saw how successful this style of classroom design could be in practice.
 Our children’s parents also saw how their children were happy, thriving, and excelling in academic and creative pursuits.

 Supported by enthusiastic families, our program grew as the children grew.
 By 2009 we were offering a full day school program for a small group of elementary students, some full time and some part time.
 We provided assistance to families as they completed their homeschool reporting and paperwork, and we created social opportunities and field trips.